vantaylo/RiverHack-SafeStep/README.md

 ## User Story

-AS A visually impaired person
+_As a_ visually impaired person
-I WANT to be aware of vehicle traffic
+_I want_ to be aware of vehicle traffic
-SO THAT I can safely cross at traffic intersections
+_So That_ I can safely cross at traffic intersections

 ## Challenge Area